FaizaanRehman/Music-Transcriber/Monophonic/README.md

 - Format output into interpretable info (MIDI number corresponding to note)

 ## Example ##
-Here is a processed audio sample of the piano note C5 (MIDI note 52):
+Here is a processed audio sample of the piano note C5 (key number 52) in its Mel Spectrogram respresentation:

 ![Figure_1](https://user-images.githubusercontent.com/59456593/117212926-f6c37080-adc8-11eb-8292-c625967b74ed.png)

-The Neural Network predicted the note B4 (MIDI note 51) over most of the frames of the audio, which is one semitone below the intended result:
+The Neural Network predicted the note B4 (key number 51) over most of the frames of the audio, which is one semitone below the intended result:

 ![Figure_2](https://user-images.githubusercontent.com/59456593/117213324-76513f80-adc9-11eb-96e6-4a5aae32c364.png)